isabella232/experience-manager-guides-learn.en/help/tutorials/web-editor/native-pdf-language-variables.md

 Hover over the variable to view the **Options** menu for it.

 <img width="550" src="./assets/language-variable-user-options.png">

 You can preview both application and user variables.
-To view how the variable’s value is displayed in the output, select **Preview** from the **Options** menu of the selected variable.
+To view how the variable's value is displayed in the output, select **Preview** from the **Options** menu of the selected variable.
 You can also choose to **Delete** or **Duplicate** the user variables.
 Deleting a variable from one language automatically deletes it from all languages.

 ### Edit or revert the application variables